You might be tempted

 Be it your account or someone else’s, hacking is never the answer.

-And don’t even bother asking me.
+And don’t bother asking me.

 A note on comments

 Because of the subject matter, this article attracts comment spam from individuals offering their “hacking services”.
 We proactively remove those comments within 24-48 hours, but if you see such a comment, ignore it.
 Chances are it’s a scam.
-Even if it isn’t, it’s at least unethical and illegal.
+Even if it isn’t, it’s unethical and illegal.